Mod $\ell$ non-vanishing of self-dual Hecke $L$-values over CM fields and applications: Non-vanishing of Rankin--Selberg -values modulo : CM case

 We now describe an application to the split case.
-Let $\fp\nmid \ell$ be a prime of $F$ split in $K$. { Let $\chi_0$ be a finite order anticyclotomic Hecke character over $K$ such that the condition \eqref{Ass(D)} holds.} As in the inert case \eqref{tv-tw}, define $\wt{H}_{\ell}$ with {respect} to to $\fp$ and {$\chi_0$}.
+Let $\fp\nmid \ell$ be a {degree one} prime of $F$ split in $K$. { Let $\chi_0$ be a finite order anticyclotomic Hecke character over $K$ such that the condition \eqref{Ass(D)} holds.} As in the inert case \eqref{tv-tw}, define ${H}_{\ell,\mu}$ with {respect} to $\fp$, $\chi_0$, an integer $s\geq 1$ and a primitive character $\mu$ of $\BZ/p^s\BZ$.

 \begin{cor} Let $\ell$ be a prime such that $(\ell,2D_{K/F})=1$.
-If $\varepsilon(\lambda)=\pm 1$, then $\wt{H}_{\ell}^{\pm}$ is non-Eisenstein and $\wt{H}_{\ell}^{\mp}=0$. \end{cor}
+If $\varepsilon(\lambda)=\pm 1$, then ${H}_{\ell,\mu}^{\pm}\pmod{\varpi}$ is non-Eisenstein and ${H}_{\ell,\mu}^{\mp}=0$. \end{cor}